Try using the Heatmap Retake tool before setting up a delay

 Delaying the screenshot is a workaround mainly for those who have slow-loading content or elements that display after an interaction.
 The delay will only delay the screenshot, not the Hotjar Tracking Code from collecting data.
 We suggest trying the Heatmap Retake tool before the delay method.

-If your website implements scroll to reveal, elements loaded dynamically, or your Heatmap screenshots being taken too early, there are a few different ways in which you can delay the screenshot capture until all the parts of the page you want to capture have loaded.
+If your website uses scroll to reveal, dynamically loaded elements, or has a pre-loader, there are a few different ways in which you can delay the screenshot capture until all the parts of the page you want to capture have loaded.

 A Heatmap can be manually delayed by adding a snippet to the end of the URL and taking a custom screenshot to ensure a user does not trigger the Heatmap.